-- A. Purpose. -This Section provides development standards for the C-RSPS zoning district (Seadrift Subdivision) that provide for site planning with careful consideration of sensitive site characteristics. - Applicability. -Proposed development, as defined in Article VIII/Chapter 20.130 (Coastal Zoning Code Definitions), shall comply with the provisions of Section 2220.65.030 (Planned District General Development Standards) and Chapter 2220.64 (Coastal Zone Development and Resource Management Standards). - C. Ocean setbacks.
+- A. Purpose.
+This Section provides development standards for the C-RSPS zoning district (Seadrift Subdivision) that provide for site planning with careful consideration of sensitive site characteristics. - B. Applicability.
+Proposed development, as defined in Article VIII, shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards) and Chapter 22.64 (Coastal Zone Development and Resource Management Standards). - C. Ocean setbacks.
 On those lots fronting the ocean and south of Seadrift Road, no development shall be located seaward of the building setback line as shown on the map of Seadrift Subdivision Number One, RM, Bk.
 6, Pg.
 92 and Seadrift Subdivision Number Two, RM, Bk.
 9, Pg.
-62, and as described in the Subdivision's covenants, conditions and restrictions in effect as of June 19, 1981 (Ordinance 2637). - D. Height limit. -Development on all lots in Seadrift shall be limited to a maximum height as follows: - 1.
-In Seadrift Subdivision One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevations shall not exceed 19.14 feet above NAVD (North American Vertical Datum). except as allowed by LUP Policy C EH 5 (Standards for Shoreline Development).
+62, and as described in the Subdivision's covenants, conditions and restrictions in effect as of June 19, 1981 (Ordinance 2637).

+- D. Height limit.
+Development on all lots in Seadrift shall be limited to a maximum height as follows: - 1.
+In Seadrift Subdivision One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevations shall not exceed 19.14 feet above NAVD (North American Vertical Datum), except as allowed by LUP Policy C-EH-5 (Standards for Shoreline Development).
 In the areas of lots or parcels where FEMA requires minimum finished floor elevations to be set at levels higher than 19.14 feet above NAVD, minimum floor elevations shall comply with FEMA requirements.
 The height of any structure shall not exceed 34.14 feet above NAVD, provided that in those portions of lots and parcels where FEMA requires minimum finished floor elevations to be set at a level higher than 19.14 feet above NAVD, the height of any structure shall not be greater than 15 feet above the level of the minimum finished floor elevation required by FEMA.
-Maximum allowable heights identified above may be modified.

-- In Seadrift Lagoon Subdivisions One and Two, Seadrift Subdivision Three, Norman's Seadrift Subdivisions, and Lots 01 through 03 in Seadrift Subdivision One, finished floor elevation shall not exceed 14.14 feet above NAVD.
+Maximum allowable heights identified above may be modified. - 2.
+In Seadrift Lagoon Subdivisions One and Two, Seadrift Subdivision Three, Norman's Seadrift Subdivisions, and Lots 01 through 03 in Seadrift Subdivision One, finished floor elevation shall not exceed 14.14 feet above NAVD.
 Total height of a structure shall not exceed 29.14 feet above NAVD.
-Maximum allowable heights identified above may be modified as allowed by Environmental Hazard policies outlined in the for Shoreline Development): - E. Public access requirements.
+Maximum allowable heights identified above may be modified as allowed by LUP Policy C-EH-5 (Standards for Shoreline Development). - E. Public access requirements.
 Public access within the Seadrift Subdivision and on the ocean beach adjacent to Seadrift shall comply with the provisions of this LCP and the March 16, 1994 Settlement Agreement between the Seadrift Association and the County of Marin, et al., in Kelley et al. v.
 California Coastal Commission, Marin County Superior Court Case No. 152998, and as set forth in that certain Deed of Open Space and Limited Pedestrian Easement and Declaration of Restrictions dated November 1, 1985, and recorded March 26, 1986, Marin County Recorder's Office.

-Chapter 2220.66 - Coastal Zone Community Standards
+Chapter 22.66 - Coastal Zone Community Standards

-'''

-2220.66.010 - Purpose of Chapter

-2220.66.020 - Applicability

-2220.66.030 - Muir Beach Community Standards
+22.66.030 - Muir Beach Community Standards

-2220.66.040 - Stinson Beach Community Standards
+22.66.040 - Stinson Beach Community Standards

-2220.66.050 - Bolinas Community Standards
+22.66.050 - Bolinas Community Standards

-2220.66.060 - Olema Community Standards
+22.66.060 - Olema Community Standards

-2220.66.070 - Point Reyes Station Community Standards
+22.66.070 - Point Reyes Station Community Standards

-2220.66.080 - Inverness Community Standards
+22.66.080 - Inverness Community Standards

-2220.66.090 - East Shore Community Standards
+22.66.090 - East Shore Community Standards

-2220.66.100 - Tomales Community Standards
+22.66.100 - Tomales Community Standards

-2220.66.110 - Dillon Beach Community Standards
+22.66.110 - Dillon Beach Community Standards

-'''

-This Chapter provides development standards for Coastal Development Permits in specific communities within the Coastal Zone where the preservation of unique community character requires standards for development in addition to the general coastal zoning district requirements of this Articlethis Title.
+This Chapter provides development standards for Coastal Permits in specific communities within the Coastal Zone where the preservation of unique community character requires standards for development in addition to the general coastal zoning district requirements of this Article.